nickymarino/nickymarino.github.io/about.md

 [Code Your Dreams Curriculum](https://github.com/CodeYourDreams/Develop_Curriculum) teaches younger generations to think critically, creatively, and empathetically to build the applications of their dreams.

-[This site](https://github.com/nickymarino/nickymarino.github.io) has posts detailing my thoughts and tips on anything from programming to LaTeX formatting.
+[This site](https://github.com/nickymarino/nickymarino.github.io) has posts detailing my thoughts and tips on everything from programming to LaTeX formatting.

 My [GitHub page]({{ site.author.github }}) features more projects.